BaptisteAmice/VV-ESIR-TP1/sujet.md

 .
 Read the paper and briefly explain what are the concrete experiments they perform, what are the requirements for these experiments, what are the variables they observe and what are the main results they obtained.
 Is Netflix the only company performing these experiments?
 Speculate how these experiments could be carried in other organizations in terms of the kind of experiment that could be performed and the system variables to observe during the experiments.
 -------------

-3. The concrete experiments performed by Netflix are the following:
+3. The concrete experiments performed by Netflix revolve around Chaos Engineering and are the following:

 - Chaos Monkey: Randomly terminates virtual machine instances that host production services during normal working hours.

-- Chaos Kong: Simulates the failure of an entire Amazon EC2 region..
+- Chaos Kong: Simulates the failure of an entire Amazon EC2 region.

 - Failure Injection Testing (FIT) exercises: Cause requests between Netflix services to fail deliberately and verify that the system degrades gracefully.